Prem Adib: Early life

 Prem Narayan Adib was born into a Kashmiri Pandit family of Oudh in 1917.
 His father Pandit Ram Prasad Adib was a lawyer by profession.
 The family name Adīb is a courtly Perso-Arabic reference to "learned, scholarly and culturally refined" persons.
 It had been bestowed on the family as an honorific in the 19th century by Wajid Ali Shah, the last Nawab of Awadh.

 Prem Adib married Krishna Kumari Kaul (alias Pratima), a sister of Sheila Kaul.
 He died aged 42 in Bombay on Christmas Day, 1959.
 He is survived by a daughter Damini Sohoni and a grandson Ankush Sohoni.

 Lawsuit

-Adib was involved in a controversy when a minor actress, acting through her father, filed a case on him for breach of contract related to work.
+Adib was involved in a controversy when a minor actress, acting through her father, filed a case against him for breach of contract related to work.
 The case became known in legal literature as Raj Rani versus Prem Adib.
 Prem Adib, the defendant, won, as the case was void due to the girl's minority, and also because of which she could not contract her father to sign on her behalf.